Graphics Cards Selling for Near MSRP: The Best GPU Deals

 Gigabyte RTX 3080 Gaming OC at Newegg

-The RTX 3080 launch presented a price and performance ratio that was almost too good to be true, and in practice, we have never really seen the GPU sold for anywhere close to the $699 MSRP.
+The RTX 3080 launch presented a price and performance ratio that was almost too good to be true, and we've never really seen the GPU in large quantities sold for anywhere close to its $699 MSRP.
 Early on, scalpers pushed the price well above $1,000, and at the height of cryptocurrency mining, the 3080 was selling for over $2,100 on eBay.
 Even now, relative to the MSRP, this is the most "overpriced" card.
 However, EVGA will sell you an RTX 3080 FTW3 Ultra Gaming for $919, and considering the performance and features, it's still a great card at that price.
 Again, bear in mind the pending Ada launch, which will likely have an "RTX 4070" class card for less money with more performance.

 Asus RTX 3070 Ti TUF Gaming at Newegg